 In the complex and globally connected world of the Twenty-First century, numerous governmental and non-governmental actors are involved in states’ foreign affairs.
 As these actors operate simultaneously in a virtual arena, each of them potentially holds immense power to influence the formulation of foreign policy and the making of diplomacy.

 What is the appropriate role for these actors?
 What are the institutional arrangements that can properly incentivize them to cooperate effectively?
 How should countries cope with the rise of powerful non-state actors, and with processes such as the widespread use of social networks and the recent resurgence of nationalism in many regions of the world?
 And how do these developments influence the daunting mission of Israel’s formal and informal diplomats?

-"The Arena" is published in Hebrew and English as a quarterly magazine and an online current affairs publication.
-It features in-depth articles, topical essays, and op-eds by policymakers, academics, diplomats, and leading experts.
-Our targeted readership includes policymakers; academics in the fields of foreign affairs, political science, national security, law, and economics; journalists and commentators; students; and the general public.
+“The Arena” is a leading platform for academic and public discussions on international relations, foreign policy and innovative diplomacy.
+It is published in Hebrew and English as a quarterly magazine which offers in-depth articles and analysis, alongside op-eds and commentary on current affairs, by leading experts.
+Our readership includes policymakers, academics in the fields of foreign affairs, political science, national security, law, and economics, journalists and commentators, students, and the general public.

-The views and opinions expressed in the articles published in "The Arena" are the authors' alone.
-They do not reflect agreement or endorsement by the "The Arena" magazine, its staff, the Abba Eban Institute for International Diplomacy, or the Interdisciplinary Center Herzliya.
+The views and opinions expressed in the articles and op-eds published in "The Arena" magazine are the authors' alone.
+They do not reflect agreement or endorsement by the "The Arena," its staff, the Abba Eban Institute for International Diplomacy, or the Interdisciplinary Center Herzliya.

 "The Arena" Team